smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 --------------------------------------------------------
 **NOT EXISTS**

 Here is the usage of the `NOT EXISTS`.
-A NULL marker is returned in the dataset (unlike the `IN` operator).
+NULL markers are returned in the dataset (unlike the `IN` operator).

 ```sql
 SELECT  a.ID,